berkeley-stat151a/berkeley-stat151a.github.io/README.md

 ## Overview

 A coordinated treatment of linear and generalized linear models and their application.
 Linear regression, analysis of variance and covariance, random effects, design and analysis of experiments, quality improvement, log-linear models for discrete multivariate data, model selection, robustness, graphical techniques, productive use of computers, in-depth case studies.
-This course uses either R or Python as its primary computing language, as determined by the instructor.

 ## Logistics